wassabieboi/Cosmic/README.md

 Support for Docker is also provided out of the box, as an alternative to running straight in the IDE.
 If you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed it's as easy as running `docker compose up`.

 Making changes becomes a bit more tedious though as you have to rebuild the server image via `docker compose up --build`.

-On the first launch, the database container will run the scripts which may take so long that the server fails to start.
-In that case, just wait until the database is done running the scripts and then retry (Ctrl+C and re-run the command).

 #### Jar
 Another option is to start the server from a terminal by running a jar file.
 You first need to build the jar file from source which requires [Maven](https://maven.apache.org/).
 Fortunately, [Maven Wrapper](https://maven.apache.org/wrapper/) is provided so you don't have to install Maven separately.